-Newmont will retain a 2% net smelter returns royalty ("NSR") on minerals produced from the Con mine property.
+Newmont will retain a 2% net smelter returns royalty ("NSR") on minerals produced from the Con Mine Option Property.
 The NSR may be reduced by 50% by the Company paying Newmont the sum of \$10 million, for a period of two years following the announcement of commercial production.

-After Gold Terra exercises its option, Newmont will have a period of two years to exercise its back-in right of a 51% participating interest in MNML and the Con mine property, which can be triggered by Gold Terra delineating a minimum of 5 million ounces of gold in the Measured and Indicated mineral resource categories supported by a National Instrument 43-101 Technical Report.
+After Gold Terra exercises its option, Newmont will have a period of two years to exercise its one time back-in right of a 51% participating interest in MNML and the Con Mine Option Property, which can be triggered by Gold Terra delineating a minimum of 5 million ounces of gold in the Measured and Indicated mineral resource categories supported by a National Instrument 43-101 Technical Report.
 To be eligible to exercise the back-in right, Newmont will:

-- Reimburse Gold Terra three times the amount of all of the expenditures incurred on the Con mine property from September 4, 2020; - Refund to Gold Terra the \$8 million cash payment; - Payment of US\$30 per ounce of gold for 51% of the total ounces reported in the Technical Report; and - Assume 51% of the environmental liability and its share of the posted bond.
+- Reimburse Gold Terra three times (3x) the amount of all of the expenditures incurred on the Con Mine Option Property from September 4, 2020; - Refund to Gold Terra the \$8 million cash payment; - Payment of US\$30 per ounce of gold for 51% of the total ounces reported in the Technical Report; and - Assume 51% of the environmental liability and its share of the posted bond.